J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/dfm-project.md

 ## Project Outcome

-Although my prototype was not fully completed, the process was an invaluable learning experience.
+Although my prototype was not fully completed in its fabrication, the process was an invaluable learning experience.
 As shown in my project video, the partial build demonstrated my ability to apply **plastics forming, milling, and joining techniques** while designing for manufacturability.